Skip to main navigation Skip to main content

 Planning and Protection

 Kentucky has developed a wastewater treatment plant optimization program.
 This will help facilities lower their nutrient levels in their effluent and may also help lower their utility bills.
 Programs like these are going on in other states around the US including Tennessee and Minnesota.
-Find out more about what optimization is: Optimize Your Wastewater Treatment Plant
+Find out more about what optimization is: Optimize Your Wastewater Treatment Plant.

 Nutrients from Kentucky are contributing to the dead zone in the Gulf of Mexico, also known as Gulf Hypoxia.
 Optimization is one way that Kentucky Division of Water is working with the EPA to decrease the amount of nutrients reaching the Gulf.
 Kentucky is working together with other states through the Mississippi River/Gulf of Mexico Hypoxia Task Force.
 Visit Kentucky's Nutrient Reduction Strategy page to find out other ways that Kentucky is working to reduce our nutrient impact.